 This pastel-on-paper drawing of a long-haired woman was described by the seller only as “after 1939”.
 It’s unclear whether the dimensions of 16″ wide and 22″ high referred to the image only, or to the overall framed size.
 Signed B Cybis in pencil at the lower right.

 Kamelot Auctions listed this pencil and watercolor drawing under the title Blue Pearl in March 2020, as per that penciled title on the framing backer.
 Signed B Cybis in pencil, the woman’s clothing style fits with the 1940s; the image area is approximately 13” x 11”.
 The local Trenton framing shop (“Collectors Gallery”) also stamped the backer; the inclusion of a zip code (06618) in the address indicates that the framing was done after 1963, possibly shortly before the studio operation moved into the new building on Norman Avenue in 1969.
 The backing was in poor condition, showing water damage and spots of black mold.
-It also has a penciled number 25 on the backer as well as a small P-Touch label with the same digits; no clue as to what this represents or who applied it.
-This item was later listed for sale in Poland by DESA Unicum a few months later (December 2020) with the offending backerboard removed.

-A similar drawing of the same size, in the same sale, was listed by Kamelot as “Hand in Jar” but a more accurate description would be jar with primitive Lescaux-style motifs; signed B Cybis at lower right.
+A similar drawing of the same size, in the same sale, was listed by the auctioneer as “Hand in Jar” but a more accurate description would be jar with primitive Lescaux-style motifs; signed B Cybis at lower right.
 The vessel shape instantly reminded me of a plastic gallon-size milk container, although I don’t think they had those during the 1940s!

 The 1970-71 Cybis in Retrospect museum exhibit catalog mentioned “graphite pencil and watercolor renderings by Boleslaw Cybis illustrating preliminary designs for vases with classical motif, c.
 1943” but included no photographs.
 I don’t know if either of the foregoing would fit the description of “classical motif”, although perhaps the Amphora might.